hyurl/sfn/docs/v06x/en-US/mixins-aop.md

 });
 ```

-Hooks are hot pluggable components, if you want to add a new function inside
+Hooks are hot-pluggable components.
+If you want to add a new function inside
 some procedure, you just need to bind a new handler on the hook interface, and
 if you want to remove some function, you just need to remove that corresponding
 handler from the hook interface, and take advantage of the hot-reloading